Lynsiearagon/component-suggestion-tool/README.md

 - I tried searching for an API to pull all of the base component data but I could not find one.

-- It took a little bit of time to decide how I wanted to structure my data.
+- The time it took to structure the data

-- I like for things to look nice and work so it took me longer than the 3 - 4 hours because I wanted to do a good job.
+- I like to be thorough, and for things to look nice, and for the app to work properly, so it took me longer than the recommended 3 - 4 hours; this was challenging because it did cause me stress since I was taking longer.

 ## FUTURE FEATURES AND UPDATES:

-- I would like to add more component files into the project.
-Currently the majority of the NovaComponent data is commented out because I wanted to prioritize development and not component file creation.
+- I would like to add more component files into the project so that it's richer in data.
+Currently, the majority of the NovaComponent data is commented out because I wanted to prioritize development and not component file creation.

 - I want to add 508 compliance/accessibility.

-- Improve the mobile / responsive design - I did not have enough time to attend to this.
+- I want to improve the mobile / responsive design, as I did not have enough time to fully tend to this.

-- Add more icons to bring the app to life.
+- I'd like to add more icons to bring the app to life.

 ---